How Digestion Affects Your Hormones

 Your gut, therefore, is part of the elimination system that’s vital in ushering hormones out of the body.
 To encourage the balance and production of these healthy partners, our diet and lifestyle need to play an important role.

-Oestrogen dominance as a result of a poorly functioning microbiome also leads to every hormonal imbalance symptom or sickness you can think of – infertility, PMS, low libido, cramps, heavy bleeding, and PCOS.
+Oestrogen dominance as a result of a poorly functioning microbiome can contribute to multiple hormonal imbalance symptoms and disorders.
+For example – infertility, PMS, low libido, cramps, heavy bleeding, and PCOS.
 Plus, it can make you far more susceptible to estrogen-led cancers like breast cancer.

 How to maintain a healthy microbiome for happier hormones